coleins/Enquest-Training/Training.md

 #### leave Encashment

 Applicable for instance if an employees has a leave balance of 15 days and there is an agreement that they go for 5 days and are paid for the remeinder of the days instead.

+## Time and Attendance

+### Shift Schedule Management

+Select the shift schedule type to be either employee wise or bulk update For either all employees or specific employees, click on shift management at the bottom(blue button) then choose the shift, day type and duration applicable.
+For weekly offs and compensatory offs/ c-off if an employee is supposed to be on a weekly of on the first and last friday of the month,

+#### Out Station Visit

+Refers to an employee's work-related travel to a location outside their usual workplace.
+Rather than marking them as present manually, you can assign them an outstation visit which will mark them as present with a remark of outstation visit.

+click on add and fill all the info that is required Entry Date is the date when the employee is eligible for the out station visits